The Passlib documentation has moved to https://passlib.readthedocs.io

 ACAED834FEA7B73CAE851D

-All of this scheme’s hashes have the format grub.pbkdf2.sha512.rounds.salt.checksum
+All of this scheme’s hashes have the format grub.pbkdf2.sha512.rounds.salt.checksum,

-is the number of iteration stored in decimal,
+where rounds is the number of iteration stored in decimal,

-is the salt string encoded using upper-case hexadecimal,
+salt is the salt string encoded using upper-case hexadecimal,

-is the resulting 64-byte derived key, also
+and checksum is the resulting 64-byte derived key, also

 encoded in upper-case hexadecimal.
-It can be identified by the prefix grub.pdkdf2.sha512.
+It can be identified by the prefix grub.pdkdf2.sha512..

-: the password is encoded into UTF-8 if not already encoded,
+The algorithm used is the same as pbkdf2_sha1: the password is encoded into UTF-8 if not already encoded,

 and passed through pbkdf1()